digital-asset/daml-finance/QUICKSTART.md

    lifecycleResult <- lifecycle getSpotRate elect claims t
 ```

-The first argument to lifecycle, `getSpotRate`, is a function taking an ISIN (security) code, and a today's date.
-All this does is to fetch a contract from the ledger that is keyed by these two values, and extract the `close`ing price of the security.
+The first argument to lifecycle, `getSpotRate`, is a function taking an ISIN (security) code, and today's date.
+All this does is fetch a contract from the ledger that is keyed by these two values, and extract the `close`ing price of the security.

 The second argument is only used in cases where there is an `Or` node in the tree.
 It's something we've not come across before.
 An `Or` node gives the bearer of the instrument the right to chose between two different branches/subtrees.
-That's what the second arugment, `elect`, is doing - it throws away the first branch, and returns the second.
+That's what the second argument, `elect`, is doing - it throws away the first branch, and returns the second.
 In a real application you would need the bearer to make this decision.

 The last two arguments are simply the claims we wish to process, and today's date, evaluated using `getTime`.